 1. Vacuum jute rugs regularly.
 You’ll get all the debris out and won’t let the dirt and dust sink in deep between the fibers.

 2. Deodorize it with baking soda.
 This way you’ll keep it smelling fresh and eliminate the moisture.

 3. Trim off the loose ends.
 Jute rugs are prone to getting loose ends.
 If you don’t remove them, they could end up tearing the whole rug apart.
 But don’t pull them!

-4. Treat the curners to prevent them form curling.
-If they’re already curled up damp it a bit and place a heavy object on top, leaving it over night.
+4. Treat the corners to prevent them from curling.
+If they’re already curled up damp it a bit and place a heavy object on top, leaving it overnight.
 Repeat this process as many times as needed.

 Is there a dirty stained jute rug at your house?

 Are you looking for a homemade recipe that will help you get that jute rug all bright and clean?

 Well, as you’ve already seen, baking soda will save your day, again.
 It’s incredible how many uses one can give to such a simple ingredient… and to think you’ve had it all the time right in front of you in the pantry and never used it!